Augmentedjs/balena-io-etcher-builds/README.md

 A place to host my community builds of Ethcher

 # Source
-These build are from the offical site https://github.com/balena-io/etcher
+These builds are from the offical site: https://github.com/balena-io/etcher